SGBC/course/docs/nbis_annotation/practical_session/practical1.md

 ## 1.1 Checking the gene space of your assembly

-BUSCO2provides measures for quantitative assessment of genome assembly, gene set, and transcriptome completeness.
-Genes that make up the BUSCO2 sets for each major lineage are selected from orthologous groups with genes present as single-copy orthologs in at least 90% of the species.
+BUSCO provides measures for quantitative assessment of genome assembly, gene set, and transcriptome completeness.
+Genes that make up the BUSCO sets for each major lineage are selected from orthologous groups with genes present as single-copy orthologs in at least 90% of the species.

 ***Note:*** In a real-world scenario, this step should come first and foremost.
 Indeed, if the result is under your expectation you might be required to enhance your assembly before to go further.
-If this is too long to run, you can find the results of BUSCO in XXX ~/annotation\_course/course\_material/data/dmel/chromosome\_4/.

 **_Exercise 1_ - BUSCO -:**